arturopala/make-it-g8/README.md

       -h, --help                                 Show help message
       -v, --version                              Show version of this program

-### Use it as a library
+### Use as a library

 make-it-g8 is hosted in [The Maven Central repository](https://search.maven.org/artifact/com.github.arturopala/make-it-g8/)

-    libraryDependencies += "com.github.arturopala" % "make-it-g8" % "1.x.0"
+    libraryDependencies += "com.github.arturopala" %% "make-it-g8" % "1.9.0"

 ## Example templates created with make-it-g8